phuongle0701/AMATH741_project_numerical_pde/README.md

 * Also, we modify the author's loss function by adding a regularization L1 to avoid overfitting the model.
 (Overfitting the model might happen in the case of kdV equation).

-* Technical Programming Issue:
-1. The ```Codes``` folder contains the jupyter notebook to run author's code with our slight modification on GPU-Google Colabs.
-2. The folder ```classical_methods``` contains the Matlab implementation of solving PDE equations numerically: Lax-Friedrichs scheme for Burgers and Leapfrog scheme for kdV equation.
-3. The folder ```time_elapsed``` includes the cpu time complexity for the numerical schemes with different grid size problems.
-4. The folder ```Matlab``` generates the dataset in ```chebfun``` package for the neural-network PDE solver.